Portugal in 2 Weeks

-On this trip you’ll see the beautiful beaches of the Algarve, grape terraced hills of the Duoro Valley, and plenty of history in between.
+On this trip you’ll see the beautiful beaches of the Algarve, terraced hills and vineyards of the Duoro Valley, and plenty of history in between.

 Length: 16 days (with options to shorten)

-This trip fits into a Saturday to Sunday 2 weeks of holiday.
+This trip fits into a Saturday-to-Sunday two weeks of holiday.
 If you choose to shorten your trip, you can reduce a day in Salema and a day in the Duoro Valley.
 You can also save a day (and 3.5 hours of flying) by choosing to fly out of Porto instead of Lisbon.
-If you are someone who loves cities over a lovely wine country, you may want to consider 2 nights in Porto and sacrifice 1 night in the Duoro Valley.
+If you are someone who loves cities over lovely wine country, you may want to consider 2 nights in Porto and sacrifice 1 night in the Duoro Valley.

 It’s best if you can fly into Lisbon and out of Porto (it saves you 3.5 hours of driving).
 However, look under the In-Depth section for recommendations of how to return to Lisbon.